 The only ingredient I could think of that would possibly make a good sub for oil in salad dressing was aquafaba.
 And holy moly, y'all.
 It works like a dream!

-Aquafaba keeps the dressing emulsified without the need for gums or other thickeners you find in store-bought dressings.
+Aquafaba keeps the dressing perfectly emulsified without the need for gums or other thickeners you find in store-bought dressings.
 And it's SO perfect on pasta salad!

 But before you get too excited....